nachatz/react-go-template/README.md

 ## Back-end

-Basic Golang backend with a sample endpoint at localhost:8080/v1/hello
+Basic Golang backend with a sample endpoint at localhost:8080/v1/jwt for generating auth tokens